Cyclist biking through across the Humber Bay Arch Bridge in Toronto during sunrise

 Access & Parking

 The trail runs the full length of Toronto's waterfront, from Humber Bay Park West to Balmy Beach.
 You can hop on almost anywhere along Lake Shore Boulevard or Queen's Quay.
-Free parking is available at Humber Bay Park, Ontario Place, and the Beaches boardwalk area.
+Parking is available at Humber Bay Park, and the Beaches boardwalk area.
 The Harbourfront stretch is easily reached by streetcar or subway.

 Bike Rental